A bloggers table at Smoke House Deli Bangalore! Classy decor and interesting food options!

-The first thing that strikes you when you Smokehouse Deli is the white and black interiors, so classy and so interesting, they tell a tale in themselves and I swear I could have spent hours just looking at the wall art and not bothered about food and coming from me that means a lot, however since we were there for a bloggers table and primarily food & drinks we got to it pretty quickly.
-We started off with the usual bread basket albeit presented in an unusual way, the bread basket came in a sack and being a sucker for anything creative & even slightly vintage I was sold at that point and yes the breads were good too.
+The first thing that strikes you when you Smoke House Deli is the white and black interiors, so classy and so interesting, they tell a tale in themselves.
+I swear I could have spent hours just looking at the wall art and not bothered about food and coming from me that means a lot.
+However since we were there for a bloggers table and primarily for food & drinks, we got to it pretty quickly.
+We started off with the usual bread basket presented in an unusual way.
+The bread basket came in a sack and being a sucker for anything creative & even slightly vintage, I was sold at that point and yes the breads were good too.

-And before you start thinking that we only drank (though I have to admit we drank a lot) we eat too, while the bar tender made sure we always had drinks on our tables, the server kept getting food in abundance too.
+And before you start thinking that we only drank (though I have to admit we drank a lot) we ate too.
+While the bartender made sure we always had drinks on our tables, the server kept getting food in abundance too.
 The vegetarian starters we sampled were Spiked Cottage Cheese Skewers, Paprika Puffs with Wasabi, Grilled Mushroom & Bearnaise Crostini and Tofu & Sesame Sliders.
-I am not a big cottage cheese aka paneer fan though I must admit that this one had a nice balance of masalas to it but what hit the perfect note with me was the Paprika Puffs with Wasabi oh it was like biting into a new age chat and with the hit of wasabi it just went somewhere else.
+I am not a big cottage cheese aka paneer fan though I must admit that this one had a nice balance of masalas to it.
+What hit the perfect note with me was the Paprika Puffs with Wasabi oh it was like biting into a new age chat and with the hit of wasabi, it just went somewhere else.
 I loved it and its one of these rare vegetarian dishes that I probably could even order by myself in a place.
 The other thing that I quite like in the veg selection was the tofu and sesame sliders, serving in toasted bread instead of small buns and with perfect seasoning they looked and tasted brilliant.

-For the carnivorous among us they Peri Peri Spiced Squid Rings, Devilled Tenderloin Bites and Bacon Wrapped Potatoes.
-Regular readers of the blog will not have to guess what was the star for me, I could eat plates and plates and plates all together, the perfect smokiness of bacon paired with potatoes done so perfectly that we all had a long discussion on how the hell did they achieve it, a dish I would give 12/10 if I had to rate and No I will not share it will anyone.
+For the carnivorous among us, they had Peri Peri Spiced Squid Rings, Devilled Tenderloin Bites and Bacon Wrapped Potatoes.
+Regular readers of the blog will not have to guess what was the star for me, I could eat plates and plates and plates all together, the perfect smokiness of bacon paired with potatoes done so perfectly that we all had a long discussion on how the hell did they achieve it, a dish I would give 12/10 if I had to rate.
+And oh, NO, I will not share it with anyone.

 After the first round of starters and drinks were over, Riyaz and the man behind the brilliant sketches on the walls of Smoke House “Zameer Basrai” himself gave us a round of the place.
 The walls capture the essence of Bangalore so well, whether it’s the garden city layout, the mention of popular Bangalore bands like “The Raghu Dikshit Project”, the lovely pickle and jams jars, the gramophone.
 The art work deserves a huge round of applause, do spend some time looking around them when you have ordered your food and I am sure with the sketches and google together you will learn a few things about Bangalore.
 Kudos Zameer.